angusmillar/Deprecated-Pyro/README.md

 ***Database Migration Check***

 Both projects `Pyro.WebApi` and `Pyro.ConsoleServer`, require that you first run the `Pyro.DbManager` to initialise the database.
 Furthermore, if the code is updated and a database upgrade is required the `Pyro.DbManager` must be run.
 In general you should always run the `Pyro.DbManager` when a code update is sourced.
 Their is never any harm in running it many times.
-If you do not do run it when it is required to be run then starting either `Pyro.WebApi` or `Pyro.ConsoleServer` they will throw and log an error, and stop.
+If you do not do run it when it is required to be run, starting either `Pyro.WebApi` or `Pyro.ConsoleServer` will throw and log an error, and stop.
 That error will read:
 ```
 Database upgrade is required.
 Please consider running the Pyro.DbManager to upgrade your database.